Getaway (2013 film): Critical response

 Getaway was widely panned by critics.
 Review aggregator Rotten Tomatoes reports that 4% of 140 critics gave the film a positive review, with an average rating of 2.73/10.
 The site's critical consensus states: "Monotonously fast-paced to the point of exhaustion, Getaway offers a reminder of the dangers in attempting to speed past coherent editing, character development, sensible dialogue, and an interesting plot."
 On Metacritic the film has a weighted average score of 22 out of 100, based on 34 critics indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Matt Patches of IGN gave the film a score of 3/10, saying: "Not even the gruffly likable Ethan Hawke can make the murky, messy car chase movie Getaway worthwhile thanks to its inane script and poorly conceived action sequences".
-Selena Gomez's performance was also criticized by The Atlantic magazine, with the actress being described as "a kid trying desperately to act like a grownup, but with no real idea what that might entail".
+Selena Gomez's performance was also criticized by Christopher Orr of The Atlantic, with the actress being described as "a kid trying desperately to act like a grownup, but with no real idea what that might entail".
 John DeFore of The Hollywood Reporter called it a "brainless chase flick that doesn't even offer guilty pleasures."
 Scott Foundas of Variety said in his review, "Solomon has made something like a 'Cannonball Run' for the YouTube Generation, with the largely incoherent action photographed (by cinematographer Yaron Levy) from dozens of small digital cameras mounted inside and outside the Shelby and cut in a Cuisinart".
 Charlotte O'Sullivan of the Evening Standard gave the film 1/5 stars, writing that it was "One of the worst films of the year, by a country mile."
 Peter Howell of the Toronto Star gave the film 0.5/4 stars, describing it as "94 gruelling minutes of car chases, explosions and grimaces."

 Accolades

-At the 2014 Golden Raspberry Awards Selena Gomez was nominated in the Worst Actress category.
+At the 34th Golden Raspberry Awards, Selena Gomez was nominated in the Worst Actress category, ultimately losing to Tyler Perry in drag in A Madea Christmas.